Alejogb1/job-board/blog-data/how-to-create-dashboards-with-reports-in-laravel-api.md

 id: "how-to-create-dashboards-with-reports-in-laravel-api"
 ---

-Okay, let’s tackle this dashboard and report creation within a Laravel API context.
+, let’s tackle this dashboard and report creation within a Laravel API context.
 I've actually been down this road a few times, each project requiring its own nuance, but the core principles remain remarkably consistent.
 It's not just about pushing data out; it’s about structuring it, providing appropriate access controls, and ensuring performance – all while staying sane in a potentially complex codebase.
 I'll break down my approach, focusing on the why and how, using some code examples that I've adapted from previous projects.

 Essentially, crafting dashboards and reports through an API involves several key architectural decisions: how you structure your API endpoints, manage data aggregation, handle authentication and authorization, and finally, present the data in a useful format.
 We’re not simply mirroring database tables; rather, we're curating specific views of the data tailored for the user's needs.